-Not all families have gardens, and even if you do, the space is limited and the experience isolated.
+Not all families have gardens, and even if they do, the space may be limited and the experience could be isolating.
 Street play is a way for children to meet other children who they may not come across normally (they may be in different year groups).
 It also provides more space and freedom to move.
-Big-rope skipping, hopscotch, roller-skating, cycling and scooting are all generally impossible to do in a tiny back garden!
+Some play activities such as big-rope skipping, hopscotch, roller-skating, cycling and scooting, are all generally impossible to do in a tiny back garden!